CorinaMurg/web-for-everyone/README.md

 2. About
 3. Responsive
 4. AA and AAA (link in Color Contrast)
-4.1.
-Assistive Tech: Add it to How A11y Works
+5. Assistive Tech: Add it to How A11y Works
-5. Links: not bold

 WEDNESDAY
 6. Dark Mode
 8. Logo
 9. LinkedIn page WE
-10. LinkedIn page Corina
+10. LinkedIn page Corina, GitHub
 11. A11y statement https://dequeuniversity.com/accessibility-statement
 THURSDAY
 12. Highlight TOC titles in use